christofsteel/syng/README.md

 Windows support is experimental, but you can download the current version from [Releases](https://github.com/christofsteel/syng/releases).
 No installation necessary, you can just run the `exe`.

-## Running

-The simplest way to run Syng is through the configuration GUI.
-Executing `syng` without parameters will open the GUI, from which you can start configure and start the playback client.
-You can start the playback client without the GUI using `syng client`.

-Web clients should connect to the server using a room code, that can be configured in the client.

 ## Configuration

-You can either configure Syng using the GUI or via a text editor by editing `~/.config/syng/config.yaml`.
+You can host karaoke events using the default configuration.
+But if you need more advanced configuration, you can either configure Syng using the GUI or via a text editor by editing `~/.config/syng/config.yaml`.
 There are the following settings:

   * `server`: URL of the server to connect to.
   * `room`: The room code for your karaoke event.
 Can be chosen arbitrarily, but must be unique.
 Unused rooms will be deleted after some time. _Note:_ Everyone, that has access to the room code can join the karaoke event.